SC2Mapster/sc2layout-schema/README.md

 There are no strict guidelines when to tag a new release - initial plan was to simply always pull recent `master`.
 But due to fact that schema model is not final, I've opted for tagged releases to avoid bricking VSC extension of users who may not be using most recent version.

-In short, contributors are welcome to increament `Minor` version and tag any commit they like.
+In short, contributors are welcome to increment `Minor` version and tag any commit they like.
 No changelogs required.

 ### Recommended tools